statengeneraal/laws-markdown/verdrag/verdrag/inzake/milieu-effectrapportage/in/grensoverschrijdend/verband/BWBV0002731/README.md

 1. Any Party may propose amendments to this Convention.
 2. Proposed amendments shall be submitted in writing to the secretariat, which shall communicate them to all Parties.
 The proposed amendments shall be discussed at the next meeting of the Parties, provided these proposals have been circulated by the secretariat to the Parties at least ninety days in advance.
 3. The Parties shall make every effort to reach agreement on any proposed amendment to this Convention by consensus.
-If all efforts at consensus have been exhausted, and no agreement reached, the amendment shall as a last resort be adopted by a three-fourths majortity vote of the Parties present and voting at the meeting.
+If all efforts at consensus have been exhausted, and no agreement reached, the amendment shall as a last resort be adopted by a three-fourths majority vote of the Parties present and voting at the meeting.
 4. Amendments to this Convention adopted in accordance with paragraph 3 of this Article shall be submitted by the Depositary to all Parties for ratification, approval or acceptance.
 They shall enter into force for Parties having ratified, approved or accepted them on the ninetieth day after the receipt by the Depositary of notification of their ratification, approval or acceptance by at least three fourths of these Parties.
 Thereafter they shall enter into force for any other Party on the ninetieth day after that Party deposits its instrument of ratification, approval or acceptance of the amendments.
-5. For the purpose of this Article, "Parties present and voting" means Parties present and casting an affirmative or negative vote.
+5. For the purpose of this Article, “Parties present and voting” means Parties present and casting an affirmative or negative vote.
 6. The voting procedure set forth in paragraph 3 of this Article is not intended to constitute a precedent for future agreements negotiated within the Economic Commission for Europe.

 ### Article  15